Simple $\phi\Lambda$ CDM dynamics: Dynamical analysis on CDM

 Note that the effective equation of state is written as

-With a specific choice of the parameters of the modelled guided by the choice of the potential, we end up with a representative 3D $\phi$CDM model, rather than the 6D variables we have.
-Briefly, we assume that
+With a specific choice of the parameters of the modelled guided by the choice of the potential, we end up with a representative 3D $\phi\Lambda$CDM model, since we use the first Friedman equation to define the radiation evergy density ration as a function of the rest of the energy density ratios.

-where $V_{, \phi\phi}$ is the 2nd derivative of the scalar potential in respect of the scalar field.